Best daily deals

 The AirPods Max uses stainless steel and weighs quite a bit more than other headphones (385g).

-There’s no getting around it: Apple’s first set of over-ear headphones are the best pure noise cancellers you can buy, with only the Sony WH-1000XM5 really giving the AirPods Max a run for its money.
+Apple’s first and only set of over-ear headphones are one of the best pure noise cancellers you can buy.
 However, the AirPods Max may not be the ones to buy owing to their high cost and relatively poor flexibility.
 Unless you own an iPhone and have a large budget, there are too many competing models out there that offer a similar level of ANC performance and comparable sound quality.

 As top-tier noise canceling headphones, the AirPods Max use hybrid active noise canceling for optimal noise cancelation.
 As we’ve seen from the Apple AirPods Pro (1st generation), the AirPods Max supports Adaptive EQ, which adjusts the frequency response in real-time, adjusting for how the headset fits.